ruoxut/FunctionalManifoldLearning/README.md

 The rep contains the code to implement the functional manifold learning approaches proposed in the following papers:

 1. Tan, R., Zang, Y. and Yin, G. (2024).
 Nonlinear dimension reduction for functional data with application to clustering.
 Statistica Sinica, 34, 1391-1412.
 2. Tan R. and Zang Y. (2025+).
 Supervised manifold learning for functional data.
-Journal of Computational Graphical Statistics.
+Journal of Computational and Graphical Statistics.

 Please cite the papers above if you use the code.